majeedraza1/carousel-slider/README.md

 **License:** GPLv3
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-The Easiest Way to Create SEO friendly Image, Logo, Video, Post, Product Carousel and Content Carousel.
+Create SEO friendly Image, Logo, Video, Post, WooCommerce Product and HTML Content Carousel.

 ## Description

-**The Easiest Way to Create SEO friendly Image, Logo, Video, Post and Product Carousel.**
+**Create SEO friendly Image, Logo, Video, Post, WooCommerce Product and HTML Content Carousel.**
 Carousel Slider is a touch enabled WordPress plugin that lets you create highly customizable, stylish responsive carousel slider.
 With Carousel Slider, you can create image carousel using media gallery or custom url, post carousel, video carousel.
 We have integrated [Owl Carousel 2](http://www.owlcarousel.owlgraphic.com/) into our plugin for the ultimate device support.

 **If you like this plugin, please give us [5 star](https://wordpress.org/support/plugin/carousel-slider/reviews/?rate=5#new-post) to encourage for future improvement.**